 2. Arcade Beers

 For fans of craft beer and wanting something a bit off the beaten path, Arcade Beers is a real win.
-Near Huddersfield station, this bar has a strong selection of local and international brews.
+This pub is by Huddersfield train station, and has a strong selection of local and international brews.
 It’s the sort of place where you can try something new (maybe weird), swap stories about strange beers, or just hang with friends.
 The vibe is relaxed, not pretentious; you can drop in for a casual pint, or stay a while browsing the bar wall.
-If there’s sports on or a game, this tends to be somewhere people gather early.
+If there’s sports on or a game, this tends to be somewhere people gather early with friends.

 📍 6 Station Street, HUD-1 1LN

-For those who like live music, an alternative scene, or weird nights out, The Parish is a go-to.
-It’s a pub + gig venue hybrid: downstairs for drinks, upstairs for bands or DJ nights, depending on the calendar.
-The drinks aren’t the cheapest in town, but the atmosphere is worth the extra few quid — it feels like a place you remember.
-If you’re into discovering local talent or catching bands, that’s a big pull
+For those who like live music and the alternative spirit, The Parish is a go-to hot spot for you.
+It’s a pub + gig venue: downstairs for drinks, upstairs for bands or DJ nights, depending on the calendar.
+The drinks aren’t the cheapest in town, but the atmosphere is worth the extra few quid.
+If you’re into discovering local talent or catching bands, that’s a big pull to this pub!

 📍 The Old Courthouse, HD1 2SP